 - 1. Vendors will be required to submit a technical proposal and a commercial proposal in two separate sealed envelopes.
 Quotes in violation of this will be rejected. - 2.
 The deadline for submission of proposals is the 22nd of January 2019, 5:00 pm Indian Standard Time.
-Proposals should arrive at the Main office, GF-15, Centre for Nano Science and Engineering, Indian Institute of Science, Bangalore 560012, India, by the above deadline. - 3.
+Proposals should arrive at the Main office, GF-15, Centre for Nano Science and Engineering, Indian Institute of Science, Bangalore 560012, India, on or before the above deadline. - 3.
 The decision of the purchase committee is final. - 4.
 The technical proposal should contain - a.
 Relevant technical datasheets.
 The committee reserves the right to cross-check the information in these datasheets with publicly available information. - b.
 A compliance table with 5 columns.
 The first column must list the technical requirement, in the order that they are given in the technical configuration below.
 The second column should describe the capability of the system for that specific requirement.
 In case the technical requirement is a question, second column must provide a technical answer.
 Please be quantitative and consistent with the technical datasheets.
 Third column must specify whether the technical requirement is met with a "Yes", "No", or "Partially".
 If the response is "Partially" or "No" the third column, the fourth column must explain the extent of the deviation and, if possible, the reasons for the deviation.
 The fifth column is for other "Remarks".
 You can use it to compare your system with that of your competitors or provide more details/justifications. - c.
 Technical capabilities of any suggested accessories/add-ons that may enhance the usability, capability, accuracy or reliability of the system.
-Vendors are encouraged to quote for as many add-ons as their system portfolio permits. - d.
-Any additional capabilities or technical details, that you would like to bring to the attention of the purchase committee.
-Vendors are encouraged to highlight the advantages of their systems over comparable systems from the competitors
+Vendors are encouraged to quote for as many add-ons as their system portfolio permits.